 In a burst of inspiration, I completed the assignment immediately after the first class had ended.
 I went back and edited a couple of things the following day, but the characters and resolution were all set from the start.
 I’d had the idea for Rosy—a little girl whose face glows when she blushes—sitting in my head for a while, though I didn’t know in what medium she’d be brought to life until taking the class.

 There’s a hint of a love story in A ROSY GLOW, but more importantly than that is Rosy’s arc about finding her self-confidence.
-At the start of the story, she doesn’t know what her superpower is, or even believes she has one, only to discover it completely by accident.
-I noted in the script, though, that one could argue her true power is her sensibility that allowed her to figure out a safe way out of the cave.
+At the start of the story, she doesn’t know what her superpower is, or even believes she has one, only to discover her power completely by accident.
+However, I did note in the script that one could argue her true power is her sensibility that allowed her to come up with a safe way to get out of the cave.

 The story is also about how embarrassment can be a strength.
-I based the character of Rosy on myself since, as they say, write what you know.
+I loosely based the character of Rosy on myself since, as they say, write what you know.
 I know I blush easily.
 It used to bother me when I was younger, especially anytime someone would point it out by asking, “Why is your face so red?”
-Regardless of how innocuous the question was, my face would only grow hotter.
-I’ve learned there are benefits to blushing easily, so if you get embarrassed easily like I do, just know that if anything, it’s considered endearing.
+Regardless of how innocuous the question was, my face would only grow hotter when attention was brought to it.
+I’ve long since learned there are benefits to blushing easily, so if you get embarrassed easily like I do, just know that if anything, it’s considered endearing.

-When the class ended and I had my finished script, I knew I had to get the comic book made.
-I commissioned artist Sam Kays (@samBkays) to make it, and she kindly agreed to let me share each step of the comic book coming together.
+When the course came to an end and I had my completed script, I felt extremely motivated and determined to find an artist to bring my 6-page comic book to life.
+I commissioned Sam Kays (@samBkays) to make it, and she kindly agreed to let me share each step of the comic book coming together.
+Enjoy!

 CHARACTER SKETCHES AND ROSY CHARACTER DESIGN OPTIONS: